<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Old Town

-Tip: Go inside the Muzeul Judetean de Istorie to admire some relics of Romania's involvement in WWII and it's Soviet past, but the real gem is the view you get right when you exit (peep that pretty picture below).
+If you have the time, go inside the Muzeul Judetean de Istorie to admire some relics of Romania's involvement in WWII and it's Soviet past, but the real gem is the view you get right when you exit which is a very pretty shot of the city right in front of you.

 ILP Romania